Saturday, May 26, 2018

 "I like the big one," I say to Max

-and he draws the cue for his shot.
+as he draws the cue

 No comments: